-Sources within the District that are not subject to the PSD program for one or more of the pollutants subject to regulation under the CAA due to a nonattainment status may also have the potential to interfere with PSD in an attainment or unclassifiable area of another state.
-There are no nonattainment areas for $SO_2$ in the District or surrounding areas.
-In case the District does become a nonattainment area for $SO_2$ , the District's nonattainment NSR program (20 DCMR § 204) is adequate for purposes of meeting the requirement of prong 3 for $SO_2$ sources and other pollutants subject to this program.
+Major sources for one or more of the pollutants subject to regulation under the CAA that are located in an area designated as nonattainment within the District, not subject to the PSD program, may also have the potential to interfere with PSD in a nearby attainment or unclassifiable area of another state.
+These sources are covered under the District's nonattainment NSR program, which has been approved by EPA into the District's SIP and is therefore considered adequate for the purpose of meeting the requirement of prong 3 for sources and pollutants subject to this program.